maoruibin/ViewController/README.md

 ```
 ## develop component

-just like this demo image ,we should develop four component
+just like this demo image, we should develop four component.

 <img src="http://7xr9gx.com1.z0.glb.clouddn.com/practice-demo.png">

-now I want to develop comment component as a demo,i will introduce point by code annotation
+now I want to develop comment component as a demo, i will introduce the point by code annotation.

 ```java
 // 1、every component mast extends ViewController